VoronDesign/VoronUsers/printer_mods/watt-this/in-situ-lubrication/README.md

 ## Cleaning excess grease

 There will be excess grease in the screws after greasing the carriage blocks.
 I haven't yet decided on the strategy I will use to keep dirt and dust from accumulating on the screws.
-But it does need to addressed before greasing the carriage blocks next time.
+But it does need to be addressed before greasing the carriage blocks next time.

 Some strategies to combat the accumulation of dust and grime in the excess grease: